gboehl/dynare/doc/manual/source/the-model-file.rst

        moments.
 This option is only available with simulated moments.
 Default: no filter.

-    .. option:: hp_ngrid = INTEGER

-       Number of points in the grid for the discrete Inverse Fast Fourier Transform used in the HP filter computation.
-It may be necessary to increase it for highly autocorrelated processes.
-Default: ``512``.

     .. option:: bandpass_filter

        Uses a bandpass filter with the default passband before